Olivier N'Siabamfumu: Club career

-In 2009, he signed a two-year contract with F.C.
-Crotone, but just after one game played he was acquired by Carrarese.
+In 2009, he signed a two-year contract with Crotone, but just after one game played he was acquired by Carrarese.

 In August 2010, he trailed for Colmar.

 In March 2013, N'Siabamfumu signed for Norwegian side Kristiansund BK, after first have failed a trial with first division side Sarpsborg 08.

 International career

-The former member of the France national under-19 football team and participant of the 2005 UEFA European Under-19 Football Championship is currently member of the Congo DR national football team.
+N'Siabamfumu is a former member of the France U19 national team and participant of the 2005 UEFA European Under-19 Football Championship.

 Personal life

-His brother is the former footballer and member of RC Strasbourg Régis N'Siabamfumu.
+His brother, Régis is also a former footballer and member of Strasbourg.